patrykpilek/multi-language-php/README.md

   - configure Poedit to extract MoTranslator translations
   - [MoTranslator: gettext compatibility functions](https://github.com/phpmyadmin/motranslator#gettext-compatibility-usage)
   - use the simpler MoTranslator object API
+  - using real or keyword messages: the advantages and disadvantages
 - [ ] Translating dynamic content: variable substitution, plurals, decimals and dates
 - [ ] Translating content unsuited to gettext: long text, plurals, decimals and dates
 - [ ] Selecting and remembering the language